HenrikBechmann/react-infinite-grid-scroller/README.md

 To install drag and drop ('dnd') capability,

 1. first invoke the `RigsDnd` component (instead of the default component) for the root of the RIGS tree to install the dnd `Provider`.
 This can only be done once per environment.
-For embedded lists, use the default RIGS component.
+For embedded lists (sub-scrollers), use the default RIGS component.

 ```
 import  { RigsDnd as Scroller } from 'react-infinite-grid-scroller'